jnsofini/Data-Science-URegina/Infrastructure/compute-server-storage/README.md

 ## Expanding Team Connectivity

 To expand team connectivity beyond a single person, further configuration steps are required.
 This section will be updated in the future to provide detailed instructions on how to achieve this.

+## Clean Up

+If you are here for learning purposes and wants to destroy your infrastructure, you can simply run `terraform apply -destroy -auto-approve`